 Note: A letter of deletion will not be issued if a preferred mortgage is still existing.

 - Completed and Signed Application

-- Pencil Tracing, if traceable or Photograph of Hull Identification Number
+- Pencil tracing (if traceable), or printed photograph of Hull Identification Number

 - Fees for Registration and Title